stjude-rust-labs/sprocket.bio/overview.md

 Since the beginning, Sprocket has been architected to maximize the potential for any interested party to effectively contribute to the codebase.
-This means that (a) every part of the code is designed to be read and modified by anyone [there are no "owners" of any part of the code base—only "experts" in a particular area of the code], (b) strict practices, such as required documentation for public members, a common commit message style, and `CHANGELOG.md` entries, are enforced for each contribution, and (c) a comprehensive testing suite and CI/CD
+This means that (a) every part of the code is designed to be read and modified by anyone [there are no "owners" of any part of the code base — only "experts" in a particular area of the code], (b) strict practices, such as required documentation for public members, a common commit message style, and `CHANGELOG.md` entries, are enforced for each contribution, and (c) a comprehensive testing suite and CI/CD